 Common causes of excessive heat in hot coffee

-Safety should always be the top priority when it comes to serving hot beverages.
+Safety should always be the top priority when serving hot beverages.
 By following recommended temperature standards and implementing safety protocols, restaurant owners can avoid putting their customers at risk of serious injury or legal action.
 With a few simple precautions, restaurant owners can ensure that any coffee served is safe for consumption.

 The Dangers of Consuming Excessively Hot Beverages & Their Potential for Severe Burns